Relativistic bulk viscous fluids of Burgers type and their presence in neutron stars: Application to neutron-star matter

 In order to compare the dynamics of the Burgers model with that of the multicomponent model of \cite{AlfordMuons2021,AlfordMuons2022}, we need to work in the same physical setting, and compare analogous quantities.
 The analysis of \cite{AlfordMuons2021,AlfordMuons2022} focuses on small periodic oscillations, so that we need to set $\delta Q \propto e^{-i\omega t}$ (note the different sign convention for $\omega$ in \cite{AlfordMuons2021,AlfordMuons2022}) for all quantities $\delta Q$, where the frequency $\omega \in \mathbb{R}$ is not necessarily small, in the sense that we may also have $|\omega\tau\indices{^a _b}| \gg 1$.
 Then, equation \eqref{burgers} becomes

 If we plug \eqref{transpero} into \eqref{transpasso}, we obtain a complicated formula for $\delta \Pi$, which is \textit{different} from the corresponding equation (37) of \cite{AlfordMuons2022}.
 The reason is that, in section \ref{dinamo2}, we have defined $\Pi$ as the deviation of the total pressure from the state of chemical equilibrium, while Alford, Harutyunyan, and Sedrakian quantify $\Pi$ as its deviation from the pressure at frozen fractions (see also \cite{AlfordFirst2020}).
 Hence, we are just comparing different physical quantities.
-However, if our analysis is correct, the effective viscosity coefficient $\zeta_{\text{eff}}(\omega)$, defined by the relation $\zeta_{\text{eff}} = -\mathfrak{Re} [\delta \Pi/ \delta (\nabla_\mu u^\mu)]$, must be the same, since it quantifies ``how viscous'' the response of the fluid is \cite{BaggioliHolography}.
-Indeed, from equation \eqref{transpasso}, we find that
+However, if our analysis is correct, the effective viscosity coefficient $\zeta_{\text{eff}}(\omega)$, defined by the relation $\zeta_{\text{eff}} = -\mathfrak{Re} [\delta \Pi/ \delta (\nabla_\mu u^\mu)]$, must be the same, since its value can be inferred from the free-energy dissipation rate \cite{BaggioliHolography,Sawyer_Bulk1989,BulkGavassino}.
+Indeed, from equation \eqref{transpasso}, we get

 which perfectly agrees with equation (40) of \cite{AlfordMuons2022}.
 This shows that $npe\mu$ matter is accurately described, at all hydrodynamic frequencies, by the Burgers model.
-Needless to say that, instead, the Israel-Stewart theory, whose effective viscosity coefficient is a Lorentzian function, $\zeta_{\text{eff}}(\omega)=\zeta/(1+\omega^2 \tau^2)$ \cite{BulkGavassino}, cannot reproduce equation \eqref{fedele}, unless $\lambda_e$ or $\lambda_\mu$ vanishes.
+Needless to say that, instead, the Israel-Stewart theory, whose effective viscosity coefficient is a Lorentzian function, $\zeta_{\text{eff}}(\omega)=\zeta/(1+\omega^2 \tau^2)$ \cite{BulkGavassino}, cannot reproduce equation \eqref{fedele}, unless $\lambda_e$ or $\lambda_\mu$ vanishes or diverges.

+The astrophysical example of $npe\mu$ matter discussed above shows that bulk viscous fluids of Burgers type are not a mere mathematical conjecture.
+They exist in nature.
+More importantly, deviations from both Navier-Stokes and Israel-Stewart enter the formula for $\zeta_{\text{eff}}(\omega)$, thereby modifying the dissipation rate of sound waves.
+Whether these effects have a measurable impact on the damping rate of neutron star oscillations is left as a future direction of investigation.